 Anthem Public Policy Institute

 The Anthem Public Policy Institute (PPI) works to advance meaningful change in our healthcare system.
-PPI was established to share data and insights that inform public policy and will shape the healthcare programs of the future.
-PPI strives to be an objective and credible contributor to healthcare transformation through the publication of policy-relevant data analysis, timely research and insights from Anthem's innovative programs.
+PPI was established to share data and insights that inform public policy and shape the healthcare programs of the future.
+We strive to be an objective and credible contributor to healthcare transformation through the publication of policy-relevant data analysis, timely research, and insights from Anthem's innovative programs.

 PPI conducts health policy research and data analysis and produces papers, issue briefs, and other materials, to contribute thought leadership to the policy discourse.
 We also share policy-relevant insights garnered from the innovative programs of Anthem's affiliated health plans.
 PPI convenes and connects with experts and thought leaders to share information, hold discussions, and debate solutions relevant to healthcare and health policy.
 We support external research that informs public policy and adds to the collective body of knowledge by using publicly and privately available data sources to answer timely questions.

 Areas of Policy Interest

-PPI’s work aligns with areas of policy interest for federal and state policymakers, employers, consumers, researchers and other stakeholders, including issues relevant to Medicare, Medicaid and commercial health insurance.
-It also supports the advancement of critical areas of focus in health policy, including consumer engagement, affordability and the cost of healthcare, quality of care, social determinants of health, and the transformation of healthcare delivery.
+PPI’s work aligns with areas of interest to federal and state policymakers, employers, consumers, researchers, and other stakeholders, including issues relevant to Medicare, Medicaid, and commercial health insurance.
+We also support the advancement of critical areas of focus in health policy, including consumer engagement, access, affordability and the cost of healthcare, quality of care, social determinants of health, disability and aging, and the transformation of healthcare delivery.